Physical variables

 -

-If you change priorities, variable targets or block parameters, the data in the physical variables window is not automatically updated.
+When changing priorities, goals of variables, or block parameters, the data in the physical variables window is not updated automatically.